laye-lang/laye/docs/Home.md

-Welcome to the laye wiki!
+Welcome to the Laye wiki!